Canadian National Railway Company research snapshot

 Industry trend

-Rail can benefit from freight efficiency, supply-chain resilience, cross-border trade, grain, energy, and intermodal demand.
+Rail can benefit from freight efficiency, supply-chain resilience, cross-border trade, grain, energy, potash, and intermodal demand.
 Offsets include uneven industrial activity, trucking competition, tariff or trade changes, regulation, weather, decarbonization costs, and labor availability.

 Valuation and margin of safety